Wednesday, March 26, 2014

 Ingredients (about 6-8 pieces)

 • 4-6 ounces of raw fish - I used tuna.
-Okay to use any fresh seafood like: salmon, red snapper, yellowtail, halibut, seabass, flounder, sea urchin, fish eggs, and scallop.
-Cooked seafood includes: octopus, squid, mackerel, shrimp, eel and crab or fake krab.
+Okay to use any fresh seafood like salmon, red snapper, yellowtail, halibut, seabass, flounder, sea urchin, fish eggs, and scallops.
+Cooked seafood includes octopus, squid, mackerel, shrimp, eel, and crab or fake krab.
 For a typical sushi restaurant seafood list, click here.

 • 1/4 cup of soy sauce - I like to use low sodium for dipping the prepared sushi.
 Mix in a little wasabi or horseradish for heat, optional.

 • 1/2 teaspoon grated wasabi - okay to substitute grated horseradish.
-Usually a pinch is applied between fish and rice oval.
+Usually, a pinch is applied between the fish and rice oval.

 Directions

 You want to break down your raw fish into slabs that are cut about 2 1/2 inches long and 1 1/2 inches across.
 It can be as long as you want it.
-Then you can slice the fish thick or thin for your sushi.
 It's up to you how generous each piece of sushi you are serving will be.
-Each slice doesn't have to be exact - with practice you will get better at measuring.
+Each slice doesn't have to be exact - with practice, you will get better at measuring.
 You just want the rice oval and sushi slice about the same size.

 And make sure your knife is sharp.
 An easier way to slice soft tuna steak is to firm it up in the freezer.
-Just put the plastic wrapped steak in the freezer about an hour until semi-firm.
+Just put the plastic-wrapped steak in the freezer for about an hour until semi-firm.
 It doesn't need to be rock hard, just firm so slicing is easier.
 Remove, unwrap, and slice the tuna.

 The main thing is that each fish slice matches your formed rice ovals.
 If some fish slices are too big, that's okay, I'm sure your guest or partner will not complain.
-And any small scraps of tuna can be set aside or frozen, and used for a Spicy Tuna Roll (recipe coming soon.)
-Or, since you are not at a sushi restaurant, were perfection is emphasized, you can combine irregular tuna pieces on formed rice ovals.
+Any small scraps of tuna can be set aside or frozen and used for a Spicy Tuna Roll (recipe here.)
+Or, since you are not at a sushi restaurant, where perfection is emphasized, you can combine irregular tuna pieces on formed rice ovals.

 On a small plate half add a teaspoon of grated wasabi or horseradish.
 Set out a cup of sushi rice at room temperature.
 Also set out a small bowl of water.